 Since inception, we have incurred significant operating losses.
-Our net losses were \$39.4 million, \$20.1 million and \$23.7 million for the years ended December 31, 2013, 2012 and 2011, respectively, and \$30.5 million for the six months ended June 30, 2014.
-As of June 30, 2014, we had an accumulated deficit of \$144.0 million.
+Our net losses were \$39.4 million, \$20.1 million and \$23.7 million for the years ended December 31, 2013, 2012 and 2011, respectively, and \$26.8 million for the nine months ended September 30, 2014.
+As of September 30, 2014, we had an accumulated deficit of \$140.3 million.
 We have financed our operations primarily through private placements of our preferred stock, our initial public offering and the concurrent private placement, our follow-on public offering and our collaboration with Celgene focused on cancer metabolism.
 We have devoted substantially all of our efforts to research and development.
 We are in early stages of clinical development of our product candidates and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
+Although we may from time to time report profitable results, such as during the three months ended September 30, 2014, which was the result of the recognition of previously deferred collaboration revenue, we generally expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we: